CheckPointSW/terraform-provider-checkpoint/website/docs/d/checkpoint_management_cme_accounts.html.markdown

 ## Argument Reference

-The following arguments are supported:
+These arguments are supported:

-* `result` - List of all accounts, each with the following data:
+* `result` - List of all accounts, each with this data:
     * `name` - Unique account name for identification.
     * `platform` - The platform of the account.
-    * `gw_configurations` - A list of GW configurations attached to the account.
+    * `gw_configurations` - A list of Gateway configurations attached to the account.
     * `deletion_tolerance` - The number of CME cycles to wait when the cloud provider does not return a GW until its deletion.
-    * `domain` - The account's domain name in MDS environment.
+    * `domain` - The account's domain name in Multi-Domain Security Management Server environment.

-Note: For getting the full data for each account, use the specific data source of the account platform ( checkpoint_management_cme_accounts_<aws/azure/gcp>).
+Note: To get the full data for each account, use the specific data source of the account platform (checkpoint_management_cme_accounts_<aws/azure/gcp>).